dmairs/botse/docs/adventurer/skill-lines/thief/speech.md

 title: Speech
 ---

-Speech dice all have numbbers which indicate the strength of their effects.
+Speech dice all have numbers which indicate the strength of their effects.
 When multiple dice of the same skill are rolled together, their numbers are combined, increasing an effect's strength.

 ## Level 1